 Published on 01 Jan 1970

-The study examined the relationship between electronic invoicing and the level of tax compliance within the informal sector in Kampala District, Uganda.
+he study examined the relationship between Electronic Fiscal Devices (EFDs) and tax compliance among informal sector businesses in Kampala District, Uganda.
 A descriptive cross-sectional survey design was employed with a sample of 378 informal sector operators.
 Data were collected using structured questionnaires and analyzed through correlation and regression techniques.

 Published on 01 Jan 1970